amarula/dyndesign/docs/class_builder.md

 the "injection_method" method (given that "option2" is True).

-On the first instantiation, the following argument modifications take place within the `__init__` method: initially, the first positional argument ("x.passed") is retained, while the second ("y.passed") is discarded by using `init_args_keep_first`.
-Then, the value of the "self_b" property of the `self` object ("y.self") is appended to the positional arguments, utilizing `init_args_from_self`.
-Lastly, the keyword argument "kw" is assigned the value from the "self_kw" property of the `self` object ("z.self"), employing `init_kwargs_from_self`.
+On the first instantiation, the following argument modifications take place within the `__init__` method:

+- Initially, the first positional argument ("x.passed") is retained, while the second ("y.passed") is discarded because `init_args_keep_first` is set to 1.
+- Then, the value of the "self_b" property of the `self` object ("y.self") is appended to the positional arguments, utilizing `init_args_from_self`.
+- Lastly, the keyword argument "kw" is assigned the value from the "self_kw" property of the `self` object ("z.self"), employing `init_kwargs_from_self`.

 The argument substitution adopted in the second instantiation is easier to understand and implement, but it does not allow for as much separation between the core logic and the configuration.
-The arguments are directly passed to `inject_components`, which then forwards them to the constructor of "A".
+With this approach, the arguments are directly passed to the constructor of "A" by `dynconfig.inject_components`.
 In the example, the first positional argument "a" is taken from the one provided to the method, the second argument is obtained from `self.self_b`, and the value of the keyword argument "kw" is hardcoded.

 ## Advanced Parent Configuration